 The work for members of this engineering force is personal, and the projects they complete can mean the difference between life and death.
 Sgt.
 Dennis Hagglund, asphalt plant subject matter expert and equipment operator for the 820th RHS based in Las Vegas, NV, recalls one airport construction project in Afghanistan that holds special meaning.

 Prior to the 820th RHS constructing an 8,600-ft. long runway in a remote part of Afghanistan, critically wounded would first have to be evacuated to Bagram Air Field by helicopter before being transported to Ramstein Air Base, which delayed medical attention.
 “We constructed the ramps, taxiways and runway with our own equipment, so that the C17s could land to evacuate wounded directly to Ramstein,” says Sgt.
 Hagglund.
 “It was definitely worth the blood, sweat and tears.”

 When the unit says self-sustaining, they mean it.
 They have the equipment, personnel and expertise to do anything from blasting and excavation to material production and paving.
 With regards to its asphalt operations, these units will blast and crush the aggregate, develop and produce the required mix design for a road or runway, and compact the asphalt mat.

-Given time, these units will clear an impassable jungle and construct a passable road network, if that’s the mission.
+Given time, these units will clear an impassible jungle and construct a passible road network, if that’s the mission.
 In order to accomplish these assignments, they must have the right equipment at their disposal.

 The right plant